 A report titled A 21st Century ReEmployment Accord suggests that, "businesses in retail, manufacturing, and healthcare report rapid adoption of technology in response to worker and customer safety concerns around the health pandemic.
-One report from Massachusetts Institute of Technology (MIT) finds that, in direct response to COVID-19, 32-50 million jobs would be impacted by increased technology in the workplace in the near future."
-The report outlines the potential future costs to the economy as a whole.
-It details, "according to hiring managers in The California Policy Lab (CPL) finds that women who were originally employed in frontline, service-oriented industries before the pandemic were less likely to still be employed in those sectors in 2021 02.
+One The California Policy Lab (CPL) finds that women who were originally employed in frontline, service-oriented industries before the pandemic were less likely to still be employed in those sectors in 2021 02.